 Ardennes - Kampfgruppe Peiper

 The Ardennes offensive was one of the final large offensives executed by the German armed forces in order to turn the tide on the allies.
-Also known as the Battle of the Bulge (the German called their operation “Wacht am Rhein”) the attack was performed by numerous divisions.
+Also known as the Battle of the Bulge (the German called their operation “Wacht am Rhein”).
+The attack was performed by numerous German divisions.
 Spearhead of the 1st SS Panzer Division was the Kampfgruppe Peiper, which consisted of remnants of elite units bolstered together, including heavy Königstiger tanks.
-The Kampfgruppe managed to penetrate fairly deep into allied defensive lines until its lines became to stretched out.
+The Kampfgruppe managed to penetrate fairly deep into allied defensive lines until its lines became too stretched out.
 Counterattacks by the allies resulted in high German material losses and the retreat of the Kampfgruppe survivors.

-Its notorious path can be followed in the Ardennes region.
+Its notorious path can still be followed in the Ardennes region.

-These plan were just as realistic as the condition of the German forces; the three German armies consisted of crack elite forces:
+This plan was just as realistic as the (bad) condition of the German forces; the three German armies consisted of some elite units:

 - 1st LSSAH Panzer Division “LSSAH”